Your home

 Appliances

-Toronto Community Housing provides each home with a fridge and stove.
-If your fridge or stove needs to be repaired, call the Client Care Centre at 416-581-5500 or use the online form.
+Toronto Community Housing provides each home with a fridge, stove, and oven.
+If your appliance needs to be repaired or replaced, call the Client Care Centre at 416-981-5500 or use the online form.
 Staff will arrange for service during regular business hours.

 Many buildings have common laundry rooms that open and close at specific times.
 Tenants are not permitted to install a washing machine, dryer or dishwasher in their own units.
 Installing these machines can damage the plumbing in your building, cause floods or loss of water for you or your neighbours, or create other problems.

-If you install appliances without written consent, Toronto Community Housing will have to remove them and charge you for any repairs.
+If you install appliances or use appliances not provided by Toronto Community Housing, we will remove them and charge you for any repairs or damages.

 Balconies